 Limassol is famous for Cypriot festivals including Carnival, a 10-day festival dating back to pagan times and Wine Festival, held in the first quarter of September.
 Here, visitors are able to try Cypriot wines free of charge.
 In May, check out Flower Festival and visit in June when the Festival of the Flood is held.

 Limassol offers a range of restaurants serving Cypriot food as well as many other cuisines.
 The main square in Old Town is full of such cafes and restaurants.
 The Vinarte Wine Bar is a must-visit.
 It doesn’t only serve wine, but also fresh and locally sourced food as well.
-For an authentic taste of Italy in Cyprus, check out Al Borgo Pizzeria.
-And for those indecisive eaters, the Meze Tavern serves up plentiful plates of ‘finger food’.
+For those indecisive eaters, the Meze Tavern serves up plentiful plates of ‘finger food’.

 Limassol has a lively nightlife with a varied choice of bars, cafes, clubs and pubs.
 It is also home to the Rialto Theatre, the south coast's most prestigious venue for theatrical events and performances.